Wisconsin Department of Children and Families - Division of Early Care and Education

 If a family is within their eligibility period, the agency worker must not apply any copayment type change that would increase the family’s copayment per hour until the next annual eligibility renewal.
 The agency worker must enter the new copayment type in CSAW with the day following the next renewal date entered as the Begin Date.

-Example 1: Timothy’s household consists of himself, his teenage child, Kurt, and Kurt’s baby, Cameron.
-Timothy is a W-2 participant.
-The household is determined eligible for Wisconsin Shares in April and Cameron’s authorization uses a Learnfare copayment type ($0).
-Then in June, Timothy discontinues participation in W-2, meaning that Cameron is no longer eligible for the Learnfare copayment type; his new copayment type would be Teen High School (65%).
-Since the change from the Learnfare copayment type to the Teen High School copayment type causes an increase in the copayment amount, the agency worker enters the new copayment type with a begin date of the day after Timothy’s annual renewal due date.
+Example 1: Ravi is a W-2 participant and is receiving Wisconsin Shares.
+His children Kiara and Sai have authorizations with a W2 Participant copayment type.
+In May, Ravi discontinues participation in W-2.
+Since the change from the W2 Participant copayment type to the Regular copayment type would cause an increase in the copayment amount, the agency worker enters the new Regular copayment type with a begin date of the day after Ravi’s annual renewal due date.

 Example 2: Melody and Jennifer are married and have a foster child, Joshua, placed with them.
 They are determined eligible for Wisconsin Shares in April, and Joshua’s authorization uses the Foster copayment type ($0).
 In October, Melody and Jennifer adopt Joshua.
 Since the change from the Foster copayment type to the Regular copayment type causes an increase in the copayment amount, the agency worker enters the new copayment type with a begin date of the day after their next annual renewal due date.